 DEJI BRYCE OLUKOTUN is the author of two novels and his fiction has appeared in three different book collections.
 His novel Nigerians in Space, a thriller about brain drain from Africa, was published by Unnamed Press in 2014.
-The sequel to Nigerians in Space, After the Flare was published in September 2017.
-He is a technology and human rights activist and a Future Tense Fellow at New America.
+The sequel to Nigerians in Space, After the Flare, was published in September 2017 and chosen as one of the best books of 2017 by The Guardian, The Washington Post, Syfy.com, Tor.com, Kirkus Reviews, among others.
+He is currently the Head of Social Impact at the audio technology company Sonos and a Future Tense Fellow at New America.

 Forthcoming in 2017

 • The short story The Levellers will be published in the collection Dystopia, by O/R Books.

 • The essay Equity in Space will be published in the collection Space Futures, by the Center for Science and the Imagination at Arizona State and NASA.

 Deji graduated from the MA in Creative Writing at the University of Cape Town.
 He also holds degrees from Yale University and Stanford Law School.

 His short story We Are the Olfanauts was published in the fiction collection Watchlist: 32 Short Stories by Persons of Interest in 2015 (O/R Books) and in 2016 (Catapult Books).
 His work is also featured in the 2016 science fiction collection Invaders: 22 Tales from the Outer Limits of Literature (Tachyon) alongside authors Junot Diaz and Emily St. John Mandel.